mattwalo32/blackjack/DEVELOPMENT.md

 After cloning this repository, seasocks should be cloned to ```\blackjack\src``` into a folder named ```seasocks```.
 After this, all seasocks files that are present in this repository should replace the ones that were just cloned.

+Easy WS Client is used to open the web socket connection from the C client.
+Since this library is only a .hpp and .cpp file, it is committed directly to ```\blackjack\src\easywsclient```.

 Note: the files in ```\blackjack\src\server``` are not compiled in visual studio, and they should be excluded from the build otherwise
 Visual Studio will throw errors.
 To do this, right click on each file in the folder, select properties, and select 'exclude from build'.

 ### Setting up the server
 This week I wrote most of the server-side code for the websocket server.
 This can be found in ```\blackjack\src\server```.
 Here's a high